claes/hemlis/README.md

 This part is actually quite similar to for example agenix.
 But it differs how the secrets are defined:

-The contents of the file is defined by the value of template in the home_wifi attribute set value.
-This is a kind of template, where the part that looks like shell variable syntax will be replaced with the actual secret, by hemlis.
+The contents of the file is defined by the value of the template option.
+The part that looks like shell variable syntax ($home_wifie_password) will be replaced with the actual secret.

 If the $home_wifi_password is defined to be Pa$sw0rd, then the result will be that the file contents will be